johnblessmbunga/Top-3-Chess-Mistakes/README.md

 - Use Back button to return to main menu  for analysis in different game stage
 - Use Return to Start button to insert new PGN

+## License
+This project is licensed under the MIT License.
+See LICENSE for more information